 - developing and maintaining friendly relations and the benefits that flow from that;

 - sheer enjoyment.
 Play is a pleasurable pastime for kittens of a certain age.

 The cats were fed twice a day.
 The food included milk, cottage cheese and Purina canned and dry food.
-Comment: ordinary cows milk is not advisable for cats as it can cause diarrhea; perhaps is was specially prepared milk for cats.
+Comment: ordinary cow’s milk is not advisable for cats as it can cause diarrhea; perhaps it was specially prepared milk for cats.
 Purina animal test their products.
-So I am not sure that I agree with this part of the study!
+So, I am not sure that I agree with this part of the study!
 Feral cats were also observed to check (a) duration of parent to young relationship and (b) space used by mother & kittens.

 Belly up posture (BU)

 Kitten lies on back; belly up.
 Limbs are in a “semi-vertical” position.
 Tail is straight back.
 Back legs are moved in a treading motion and the front legs make reaching or pawing movements that touch the kitten standing over it at the head, neck and ventral region (front or anterior of the cat).
 Mouth is open.
 Teeth are exposed.
 In my view this is always an invitation to the other cat to pounce and engage in play.